netdata/netdata/collectors/ebpf.plugin/README.md

 ### File

-This group has two charts to demonstrate how software interacts with the Linux kernel to open and close file descriptors.
+This group has two charts demonstrating how software interacts with the Linux kernel to open and close file descriptors.

 #### File descriptor

 This chart contains two dimensions that show the number of calls to the functions `do_sys_open` and `__close_fd`.
-These functions are not commonly called from software, but they are behind the system cals `open(2)`, `openat(2)`, and `close(2)`.
+Most software do not commonly call these functions directly, but they are behind the system calls `open(2)`, `openat(2)`, and `close(2)`.

 #### File error